dotnet/docs/docs/core/install/linux-package-manager-rhel81.md

 [!INCLUDE [package-manager-switcher](includes/package-manager-switcher.md)]

-This article describes how to use a package manager to install .NET Core on RHEL 8.1.
+This article describes how to use a package manager to install .NET Core on RHEL 8.1. .NET Core 3.1 is not yet available for RHEL 8.1.

 > [!NOTE]
 > RHEL 8.0 does not include .NET Core 3.0.
 Use the command `yum upgrade` to update to RHEL 8.1.